Exabyte-io/documentation/docs/data/overview.md

-This section contains information about how the general policies we use for data handling.
+This section contains information about the general policies we use for data handling.

 # Introduction